GSA/code-gov-web/README.md

 * Code.gov
     * To provide feedback on [the code.gov website], you should follow this [repository](https://github.com/presidential-innovation-fellows/code-gov-web) and [this issues tracker](https://github.com/presidential-innovation-fellows/code-gov-web/issues).
+    * To contribute to the Code.gov website, head down to the [Getting Started](#getting-started) section.
     * If you aren't sure where your question or idea fits, this is a good place to share it.

 ## Questions?